 However, all these theories are silent about the underlying movement of workers from employment to unemployment and back again.
-Figure 23.4 "Unemployment in the Labor Market" paints a static picture of a world that is in fact dynamic and fluid.
+Figure 8.4 "Unemployment in the Labor Market" paints a static picture of a world that is in fact dynamic and fluid.
 There is no means in the framework to explore the role of unemployment insurance and other policies that differ across Europe and the United States.
 In addition, market forces may work differently in the labor market.
-In Figure 23.4 "Unemployment in the Labor Market", there are more workers wanting to work than there are jobs offered by firms.
-The standard story of market adjustment is that workers willing to work for a lower wage would approach a firm, offer to undercut the wage of an existing worker, and be immediately hired as a replacement.
+In Figure 8.4 "Unemployment in the Labor Market", there are more workers wanting to work than there are jobs offered by firms.
+The standard story of market adjustment is

+12. Wages in excess of the equilibrium real wage that are paid by firms to provide incentives for their workers to perform their duties. that workers willing to work for a lower wage would approach a firm, offer to undercut the wage of an existing worker, and be immediately hired as a replacement.
 This is not how hiring and firing usually works in the labor market.
 Firms have a relationship with their existing workers; they know if their workers are competent, hardworking, and reliable.
 Firms will not readily replace them with unknown quantities, even for a lower wage.